protocol/nft-website/docs/tutorial/avax-nft.md

 - [Clone Avalanchego](https://github.com/ava-labs/avalanchego) (Avalanche node) and [Avalanch local simulator](https://github.com/ava-labs/ava-sim#readme).
 Make sure they are inside `$GOPATH/src/github.com/ava-labs`.

-- Make sure you have [Node.js](https://nodejs.org/en/) on your system to create the NFT app.
+- Make sure you have Node.js on your system by downloading it from the [Node.js page](https://node.js.org/en/).
+We'll need this to create the NFT.

 ### Run local simulator nodes